tigusigalpa/jQuery-UI-tabs-Rotate-Pause-on-hover/README.md

 ## What for?

-Since version 1.9 jQuery UI [has been removed rotate method](http://jqueryui.com/upgrade-guide/1.9/#removed-rotate-method) and suggested for users to use [rotate extension](https://github.com/cmcculloh/jQuery-UI-Tabs-Rotate).
+Since version 1.9 of jQuery UI [has been removed rotate method](http://jqueryui.com/upgrade-guide/1.9/#removed-rotate-method) and suggested for users to use [rotate extension](https://github.com/cmcculloh/jQuery-UI-Tabs-Rotate).
 But most users/developers wants to make pause on hover for their rotating tabs.
 This jQuery UI extension makes possible to pause on hover with some options, look **Usage**.

 ### Required ###